xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 pif-forget uuid=uuid_of_pif
 ```

-Destroy the specified PIF object on a particular host.
+Destroy the specified <abbr title="Physical Interface">PIF</abbr> object on a particular host.

 ### `pif-introduce`